phScholz/SAPPHIRE/README.md

 ./sapphire reaction inputFile.ini
 ```

 The file `inputFile.ini` will be parsed by the [Boost.PropertyTree](https://www.boost.org/doc/libs/1_72_0/doc/html/property_tree.html) library.
-The gneral format and keyword descriptions can be found [here](INPUTFILE.md).
+The gneral format and keyword descriptions can be found in [INPUTFILE.md](INPUTFILE.md).

 ### decayer